Level Change Cues

 Use the same 'Duration' for all devices in the Level Change: This is only relevant if the target cue has more then one device.
 If you select this checkbox then you just need to set the Duration for the first included device and the same setting will apply to all included devices.
 This checkbox is selected by default.

 Required New Level: With this fader or dB field you can select the new level you want for this cue.
-The white marker shows the 'expected' level, and the setting of that is derived from the level of the target or from the required new level of the most recent level change cue or sub-cue for the target.
+The colored marker is for the required new level, and the white marker shows the current or 'expected' level.
+The setting of that is derived from the level of the target or from the required new level of the most recent level change cue or sub-cue for the target.
 See also the Note Regarding Playlists (below).

-If you want to make fine adjustments to the level, left-click the slider and then use the left-arrow and right-arrow keys as required.
-Alternatively, to simultaneously adjust the Required New Level for all selected devices then you can use the keyboard Shortcuts for Decrease (or Increase) Levels of Playing Cues.
+If you want to make fine adjustments to the Required New Level (colored marker), left-click the slider and then use the left-arrow and right-arrow keys as required.
+To simultaneously adjust the Required New Level for all selected devices then you can use the keyboard Shortcuts for Decrease (or Increase) Levels of Playing Cues.
 By default these shortcuts are Shift+F11 and Shift+F12.

 Required New Pan: With this fader or the number field you can select the new pan you want for this cue.
-The white marker shows the 'expected' pan, and the setting of that is derived from the pan of the target or from the required new pan of the most recent level change sub-cue for the target.
+The colored marker is for the required new pan, and the white marker shows the current or 'expected' pan.
+The setting of that is derived from the pan of the target or from the required new pan of the most recent level change sub-cue for the target.
 The Center button is enabled if the Required New Pan is not center.
 Clicking this button sets Required New Pan to center.

-If you want to make fine adjustments to the pan, left-click the slider and then use the left-arrow and right-arrow keys as required.
+If you want to make fine adjustments to the Required New Pan (colored marker), left-click the slider and then use the left-arrow and right-arrow keys as required.

 Reset Level and Pan: This button sets the Required New Level and Required New Pan settings to the 'expected' settings.